COGNITIVE BEHAVIOuRAL THERAPY

 What will happen next?

 I will arrange to meet for an initial consultation so that we can explore your needs, expectations and goals.
 I will also conduct an assessment of your presenting problem to determine the best way of working together to help you achieve your goals.

 How long will therapy take?

 The length of therapy is determined by your goals and presenting problem.
 Therapy sessions would normally be on a weekly basis.
 I will try and meet at the same time on the same day every week to suit your schedule.
-I have daytime, evening and weekend sessions available.
+I have daytime, some evenings and occasional weekend sessions available.

-CBT can have very effective results in short periods of time.
-Short-term and long-term therapy is available.
+Therapy can be very effective and achieve results in short periods of time.
+Both short-term and long-term therapy is available.

 How much will it cost?

 Payment can be either made in advance or at the end of every session with cash or bank transfer.

 Where will the sessions be held?

 All counselling sessions are held at my Private Practice in Lisvane, Cardiff, CF14 0UP.
 If you prefer online, these are held via Zoom.